mrbid/SpaceMiner/README.md

 The aim of the game, whatever you want, try and mine every asteroid if you can.
 Or just see how long you can survive in space.

+It can be hard to appreciate how many triangles are rendered in each frame, excluding the astronaut, all of the asteroids make up 1.3 Million (1,310,720) triangles.
+This is an amicable amount of triangles per frame for most modern computers to render meaning that this game should render at a high framerate across the board.

 ## General Controls
  - `W` = Thrust Forward
  - `S` = Thrust Backward